DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 What it is: You look for a specific piece of information – a number, a name, a date, a keyword – without reading the entire text.

-When to apply: In part 1 (catalogs) and part 2 (ads).
+When to apply: In part 1 (catalogs) and part 2 (advertisements).
 You already know what you are looking for – now you find it in the text.

-Exercise: Open a German timetable or a menu and find a specific piece of information in 20 seconds without reading everything.
+Practice: Open a German timetable or menu and find a specific piece of information in 20 seconds without reading everything.

 3. Intensive reading – for more difficult parts

-What it is: Slow, precise reading to understand the exact meaning of a sentence, the author’s opinion, or a nuance.
+What it is: Slow, careful reading to understand the exact meaning of a sentence, the author's opinion, or a nuance.

 The golden exam rule Read the questions first, then the text.
-This way you know from the start what you are looking for – instead of reading the text “just in case.”
+This way, you know from the start what you are looking for – instead of reading the text “in advance".

-Structure of the DTZ reading section: 5 parts in detail
+Structure of the DTZ Reading part: 5 sections in detail

-The reading section in the DTZ consists of exactly five parts.
-Each has a different text type, a different task, and a different strategy.
-Knowing this in advance means feeling confident in the exam.
+The reading part of the DTZ consists of exactly five parts.
+Each has a different type of text, a different task, and a different strategy.
+Knowing this in advance means feeling secure in the exam.

-Part Text type Task type Tasks Strategy + tip
+Part Type of text Task type Tasks Strategy + Tip

-Part 2 Advertisements, short texts Multiple choice (a/b/c) – correct information from the ad 5 Scanning + recognizing distractors.
+Part 2 Advertisements, short texts Multiple choice (a/b/c) – correct information from the advertisement 5 Scanning + recognizing distractors.
 Time: ~8 min.

 Part 3 Newspaper articles, opinions, reports True / False – does the statement match the text?
 3 Read carefully – formulations count.
 Time: ~9 min.

-Part 4 Informational brochures, official texts Multiple choice (a/b/c) – understand detailed information 6 Skimming + intensive reading of targeted sections.
+Part 4 Informational brochures, official texts Multiple choice (a/b/c) – understanding detail information 6 Skimming + intensive reading of targeted sections.
 Time: ~12 min.

-45 minutes for 5 parts Follow the time indication in the table.
+45 minutes for 5 parts Refer to the time indication in the table.
 If you get stuck on a task – skip it and come back at the end.
 An empty answer is always worse than a guess.

-Part 4 is one of the more demanding sections of the reading part.
-Here you see how to best approach such tasks.
+Part 4 is one of the more challenging sections of the reading part.
+Here you will see how to best approach such tasks.

 📄 Reading · Part 4 · Level B1 · DTZ

-Situation: You are reading an informational brochure about the rules of use of a city library.
+Situation: You are reading an informational brochure about the usage rules of a city library.

-The city library is open Monday to Friday from 9 am to 8 pm.
-On Saturday it closes at 4 pm.
-On Sundays the library is closed.
+The city library is open Monday to Friday from 9 AM to 8 PM.
+On Saturday, it closes at 4 PM.
+The library is closed on Sundays.

-Adults pay 20 euros for an annual membership.
-Children and teenagers under 18 as well as students with ID receive the membership free of charge.
-Pensioners pay a reduced fee of 10 euros.
+For an annual membership, adults pay 20 euros.
+Children and teenagers under 18 years old and students with ID receive membership for free.
+Retirees pay a reduced fee of 10 euros.

 Books can be borrowed for four weeks.
 An extension is possible once – in person, by phone, or online.